IABTechLab/uid2docs/api/v1/endpoints/get-identity-buckets.md

 Monitor rotated salt buckets.
 This endpoint is intended for use by [Advertisers/Data Providers](../guides/advertiser-dataprovider-guide.md).

->NOTE: No salt buckets will be rotated until September 1, 2021.
-Any requests prior to September 1, 2021, will return an empty response body.
+>NOTE: No salt buckets will be rotated until January 1, 2022.
+Any requests prior to January 1, 2022, will return an empty response body.

 ## Request Format